MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/2019/topobld/ms.lync.tb.AddVisFqdnPage.md

 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: 1e868ae2-57d9-449f-85be-6133c0cbd4f6
-description: "The steps needed to define a new VIS or Video Gateway in Topology Builder are described online in Create a VIS pool in Skype for Business Server 2015."
+description: "The steps needed to define a new VIS or Video Gateway in Topology Builder are described online in Create a VIS pool in Skype for Business Server."
 ---

 # Add VIS FQDN